G-Global Homotopy Theory and Algebraic K-Theory: Equivariant homotopy theory for monoids

 \subsection{Injective model structures}

-For a group $G$, it is an easy observation that the cofibrations of the $\mathcal A\ell\ell$-model structure on $\cat{$\bm G$-SSet}$ are precisely the underlying cofibrations.
+For a group $G$, it is an easy observation that the cofibrations of the $\mathcal A\ell\ell$-model structure on the category $\cat{$\bm G$-SSet}$ of $G$-simplicial sets and $G$-equivariant maps are precisely the underlying cofibrations.
 In the case of a general collection $\mathcal F$, this will of course no longer be true---for example, if $\mathcal F$ is closed under subconjugates, then we can explicitly characterize the cofibrations as those injections such that all simplices not in the image have isotropy in $\mathcal F$, see e.g.~\cite[Proposition~2.16]{cellular}.

-However, it is well-known that there is still a model structure with the same weak equivalences and whose cofibrations are the underlying cofibrations called the \emph{mixed} or \emph{injective $\mathcal F$-model structure}, see e.g.~\cite[Proposition~1.3]{shipley-mixed} for a pointed version.
+However, it is well-known that there is still a model structure with the same weak equivalences and whose cofibrations are the underlying cofibrations, called the \emph{mixed} or \emph{injective $\mathcal F$-model structure}, see e.g.~\cite[Proposition~1.3]{shipley-mixed} for a pointed version.
 We will now construct an analogue of this in our situation, which will use:

-\begin{cor} Pushouts in $\cat{$\bm M$-SSet}$ along underlying cofibrations are homotopy pushouts (for any collection $\mathcal F$ of finite subgroups of $M_0$). \begin{proof} By Lemma~\ref{lemma:fixed-points-cellular}, each $(\blank)^H$ sends such a pushout to a pushout again.
-As taking fixed points moreover obviously preserves underlying cofibrations, this is then a homotopy pushout in $\cat{SSet}$, so the claim follows from Proposition~\ref{prop:dk-equivariant-addendum}. \end{proof} \end{cor}
+\begin{lemma} Pushouts in $\cat{$\bm M$-SSet}$ along underlying cofibrations are homotopy pushouts (for any collection $\mathcal F$ of finite subgroups of $M_0$). \begin{proof} By Lemma~\ref{lemma:fixed-points-cellular}, each $(\blank)^H$ sends such a pushout to a pushout again.
+As taking fixed points moreover obviously preserves underlying cofibrations, this is then a homotopy pushout in $\cat{SSet}$, so the claim follows from Proposition~\ref{prop:dk-equivariant-addendum}. \end{proof} \end{lemma}